Elections in Botswana: National Assembly

-The 65 members of the National Assembly include 57 members elected for five-year terms in single member constituencies using first-past-the-post voting, four members elected by the National Assembly from a list provided by the President, and two ex officio members; the President and the Attorney General.
-Since independence, the size of the National Assembly has gradually been increased; with the number of elected members increasing from 31 to 32 in 1974, 34 in 1984, 40 in 1994 and 57 in 2004.
+The 69 members of the National Assembly include 61 members elected for five-year terms in single member constituencies using first-past-the-post voting, six members elected by the National Assembly from a list provided by the President, and two ex officio members; the President and the Attorney General.
+Since independence, the size of the National Assembly has gradually been increased; with the number of elected members increasing from 31 to 32 in 1974, 34 in 1984, 40 in 1994, 57 in 2004 and 61 in 2024.
 The presence of indirectly elected members began in 1974.

 Voters must be Batswana citizens aged 18 or over, have continuously resided in the country for at least 12 months prior to voter registration.
 Reasons for disqualification include being declared insane, being under a death sentence, having been imprisoned for six months or more, having committed an offence related to elections, or having dual citizenship.
 Candidates must be at least 21, be sufficiently proficient in English to take part in parliamentary proceedings and must not have an undischarged bankruptcy.
 They must also obtain a nomination from at least two voters in their constituency and the support of seven.
 A deposit is required, which is refunded if the candidate receives at least 5% of the vote in the constituency.
 Members of the Ntlo ya Dikgosi cannot stand for election to the National Assembly.